Start your investment journey

 Why do these shifting trading patterns matter for smaller emerging markets?
 They are a powerful means to change a country’s economic fortunes, we believe.
 International companies setting up manufacturing plants create jobs, which puts money in people’s pockets, which supports the growth of a consumer economy.
 This is where investment opportunities can start to flourish.

-These frontier markets is also where we focus our attention.
-The top holdings in the BlackRock Frontiers portfolio include a bank in Indonesia, an information technology service company in Vietnam, an online marketplace in Kazakhstan and a mobile company in Saudi Arabia7.
+These frontier markets are also where we focus our attention.
+The top holdings in the BlackRock Frontiers portfolio include a bank in Indonesia, an information technology service company in Vietnam, an online marketplace in Kazakhstan and a mobile company in Saudi Arabia6.

 In this way, a small initiative—such as an international company establishing operations in an emerging market—can have a transformative impact.
 It can stimulate self-sustaining domestic growth and create new investment opportunities.
-It is this capacity for change that makes frontier markets such an exciting place to invest.
+It is this capacity for change that makes investing in frontier markets so exciting.

 Discover how to invest through a financial adviser, online investment platform or investment partner.